Osaka-University-Harada-Laboratory/sda5f_tutorials/README.md

   ```

 #### Simulation

-2. Run a demonstration in the local machine
+2. Run a demonstration on the host machine

 - Visualizing the model
   ```bash